livewire/livewire/docs/dirty.md

 </form>
 ```

 Because `wire:dirty` has been added to the "Unsaved changes..." message, the message will be hidden by default.
-Livewire will automatically display the message only when the user starts modifying the form inputs.
+Livewire will automatically display the message when the user starts modifying the form inputs.

-When the user submits the form, the message will disappear again since the server / client data is back in sync.
+When the user submits the form, the message will disappear again, since the server / client data is back in sync.

 ### Removing elements